UK Terms & Conditions

 In respect of a significant alteration of the Cruise after departure, the Company will make suitable alternative arrangements at no extra cost to you for the continuation of the Cruise.
 If you do not accept these for good reason or it is impossible

-Cruise will call at every Port on the itinerary or follow every part of the advertised route or schedule.
-Cancellation of part of the itinerary, substitution of ports or unavailability of some services on board the vessel will not amount
+will call at every Port on the itinerary or follow every part of the advertised route or schedule.
+Cancellation of part of the itinerary, substitution of ports or unavailability of some services on board the vessel will not amount to a significant

 4.4.
 Amendments by you:

-always be possible.
+be possible.
 Should you wish to make any amendment to your booking, then you must notify us in writing.
 All amendments carry a £50 per person amendment fee, plus any additional charges we incur as a result of the changes.
+You should

-You should be aware that these costs may increase the closer to the departure date that changes are made, and you should contact us as soon as possible.
-For all amendments received, we will make every effort to assist you, although we
+be aware that these costs may increase the closer to the departure date that changes are made, and you should contact us as soon as possible.
+For all amendments received, we will make every effort to assist you, although we cannot guarantee

 5. Customer protection: